Felix-Hz/green-squares/README.md

 ### Fact of Day 44
 In year 1492, the first arboretum to be designed and planted is the Arboretum Trsteno, near Dubrovnik in Croatia.

+### Fact of Day 45
+The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.